SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 3. That the amount in the attestation is less than Alice’s balance.

 If all predicates are satisfied, emits the pay to Bob.

+### Footnote

+† It is very important that the identifier is the output of a cryptographic hash function.
+If not, then it is possible for a blockchain node to steal the money from Bob by picking a specific identifier and get an attestation to that.
+However, if the identifier is the output of a hash function he will have to find a preimage of a hash function to be able to carry out that attack.